-- 461. This capital expenditure would be avoided in the first year after the transaction (year one) as it is encompassed in the expenditure on rationalisation described in the preceding paragraph.
-Cavalier also claims that there would also be on-going savings from this expenditure on rationalisation. - 462.
+- 484. Cavalier estimates that the additional (non-building) expenditure required to relocate the NZWSI scour lines at Whakatu and Kaputone to Awatoto and Timaru, relocate the Kaputone boiler to Timaru, reinstate the buildings at Whakatu, Kaputone so that they can be sold and to carry out necessary modifications to the remaining scour lines is [].
+In contrast the estimate in Decision 725 was []. - 485.
+Cavalier spends approximately [] annually on capital projects for enhancements and improvements in productivity.
+NZWSI has also submitted that they historically invest an] in capital expenditure at their Kaputone and Whakatu sites and there is no reason to believe that this would change going forward.
+318 We are also not aware of any reason why this would change in the counterfactual. - 486.
+This capital expenditure would be avoided in the first year after the transaction (year one) as it is encompassed in the expenditure on rationalisation described in the preceding paragraph.
+Cavalier also claims that there would also be on-going savings from this expenditure on rationalisation. - 487.
 Cavalier considers that the maintenance programme it currently employs at its existing plants has sufficient capacity to encompass maintenance for the NZWSI scour lines, particularly given the same number of lines would be located at Timaru.
 Accordingly, it believes its maintenance costs would not increase post-acquisition and, additionally, it would avoid expenditure currently incurred by NZWSI on winter maintenance and improvements in productivity.
 Further, Cavalier considers economies of scale in capital expenditure would result in savings as the duplication of some expenditure would be avoided.
 As a result, Cavalier claims this would result in a cost saving of [] per year.